kartoza/docker-geoserver/README.md

 You can pass the environment variable `GEOSERVER_ADMIN_PASSWORD` and `GEOSERVER_ADMIN_USER` to change it on runtime.

+If you forget your admin username/password or just need to reset it again you will need to pass the environment variable `RESET_ADMIN_CREDENTIALS=TRUE` The default behavior is to reinitialize this once.

 **NB** If you do not pass the env variable `GEOSERVER_ADMIN_PASSWORD` on startup the image will generate a strong password.
 The password can be accessed from the startup logs or as a text file within the Geoserver data directory